rust-lang/rust/src/doc/trpl/macros.md

 We can implement this shorthand, using a macro: [^actual]

 [^actual]: The actual definition of `vec!` in libcollections differs from the
            one presented here, for reasons of efficiency and reusability.
-Some of these are mentioned in the [advanced macros chapter][].

 ```rust
 macro_rules! vec {